manan-dude/Neural-Networks/README.md

 Neural networks are already at the heart of everyday technology - like automatic car number plate recognition and decoding handwritten postcodes on your handwritten letters.

-##  I have made my own neural network that can be trained to recognise human handwritten characters.
+##  I have tried to a neural network that can be trained to recognise human handwritten characters.

 ###  PYTHON MODULES AND LIBRARIES THAT ARE USED HERE :